unicode-org/cldr/docs/site/general-information.md

 # General Information

 This section provides general information about CLDR.
-See the subpages in the navigation bar.
+See the subpages in the sidebar.